MapsPeople/docs/src/android/v3/getting-started/search.md

 </mi-tab-panel>
 </mi-tabs>

-To accompany this we'll create a fragment and a `BottomSheet` to handle the `searchFragment`.
+To accompany this we'll create a fragment and a `BottomSheet` to handle the `SearchFragment`.

 Start by creating a fragment with a view-only consisting of a `RecyclerView`.